JerzyDeb/Metody_IW/README.md

 # Metody_IW
-Programs for the subject of knowledge engineering methods
+Programs for the subject of knowledge engineering methods writed in C# language